fbpx

 • Marathon

-• Information exchange between pilots and ATC during Mayday
+• Information exchange between pilots and ATC during mayday situations

 • Pilots’ best call: To declare or not to declare Mayday